TheKnownPerson/HandController/README.md

 ## What does it do?
 This Mod adds: a Freecam, the possibility to use your mouse to click on buttons, Hand movement, Leave, Join codes, Generate a random private room, toggle comp lobbies on and off and it adds labels that display the roomcode and the playercount.

+## Why is my UI not showing up?
+Your UI not showing up could have several reasons following

+reason 1: Your SteamVR probably is still trying to connect to the VR headset or is connected to it.
+How to fix it: Close SteamVR if your VR headset isn't connected.

+reason 2: Your HideManagerGameObject is set to false Scroll down to find how to fix it(Why are my modded room options not showing up?)

 ## How do I open the UI?
 Press the TAB key on your keyboard.